shivrya/student-repo-webdev/hw4/code-review.md

 ## Code Review Exercise

 ### Issue #1: Accessibility : Form input misses its corresponding label tag

-Issue: Form input misses its corresponding label.
+Issue: Form input misses corresponding labels.
 Input tag is not correctly associated with a label tag by making the "for" field of the label tag matches the "id" field of the input tag.
-Input tag should have an label tag with for field of the label should be same as that of id field in the input tag.
+The input tag should have a label tag with for the field of the label to be identical to that of the ID field in the input tag.

-Why it is an issue: It could cause issues like rendering problems, accesssibility concerns, compatibility issues, maintenance challenge.
+Why it is an issue: This could cause issues such as rendering problems, accessibility concerns, compatibility issues, and maintenance challenges.

-Solution: Each input tag element is now associated with a label tag element using the for attribute.
-This improves accessibility by providing a visible label for each input field.
-Each input tag field should be accompanied by a label tag element that describes the purpose of the field.
-The for attribute of the label tag should match the id attribute of the corresponding input tag field.
+Solution: Each input tag element is associated with a label tag element using for attribute.
+This improves the accessibility by providing a visible label for each input field.
+Each input tag field should be accompanied by a label tag element that describes its purpose.
+The for attribute of the label tag should match the ID attribute of the corresponding input tag field.
 This association improves accessibility by providing a clear and programmatically associated label for each input field.Each input field now has a label tag element associated with it, ensuring consistent labeling techniques for accessibility and usability.

 Initial Code:
 ```html